 Don’t forget to hold hands to keep each other warm!

-Admission fees start from SGD15 for one venue, and SGD25 for two per adult.
-It is open daily from 10am – 6pm and is located at 21 Jurong Town Hall Rd, Singapore 609433.
-For more information, click here.
+Admission fees start from S$12.
+It is open daily from 10am – 6pm and is located at 21 Jurong Town Hall Road, Singapore 609433.
+Book your tickets here.

-Kayaking is always a fun activity, regardless of who you go with – your BFF, family, friends – and even your beau!
+Kayaking is always a fun activity, regardless of who you go with – your BFF, family, friends – and especially your beau!

-Take your beau on a kayaking adventure down at Sungei Khatib Bongsu, or the Mandai Rivers, or whichever place of your choice, and take in the sights of Singapore’s breath-taking lush green mangrove waterways.
+Take your other half on a kayaking adventure down at Sungei Khatib Bongsu or the Mandai Rivers, or whichever place of your choice, and take in the sights of Singapore’s breath-taking lush green mangrove waterways.

 Sick of the usual tall sky-scrapers and the hustle and bustle of the city?
-Whisk yourself back to the nostalgic past and indulge in something touristy – riding a trishaw with the beau.
+Whisk yourself back to the nostalgic past and indulge in something touristy – riding a trishaw with the beau in tow!